What Is Behavioral Psychology? Definition And Applications

 Strengths And Weaknesses

 There are some strengths and weaknesses to consider when it comes to behavioral psychology.
-The weaknesses of behaviorism are the reason that it is no longer studied in earnest.
+The weaknesses of behaviorism are the reason why it is no longer studied in earnest.
 In recent years, psychologists have focused more on biological psychology and the way that our brain and emotions play a role in our behavior.

 One of the major strengths of behaviorism is that behavior is an observable, measurable thing.
 Unlike emotions, thoughts, and moods, behavior can be seen and measured.
-This makes it easier to define and to collect research than with other types of psychology.
+This makes it easier to define and to collect research on than with other types of psychology.
 These strengths have helped behaviorism to be used to develop several therapies that help both children and adults.

 Most psychologists today claim that behaviorism is a one-sided way to look at behavior.
 It doesn't take into account the moods, thoughts, and feelings of an individual, which play a role in human behavior.
 Some psychologists also argue that behaviorism doesn't take into account free will.
 There are also other types of learning that do not involve reinforcement or punishment, and behaviorism doesn't take these methods into account.
 People can also adapt their behavior based on new information, even if that information was not presented through conditioning or goes against a previously conditioned response.